What can we do to protect our families from the tide of pressures trying to crush the traditional family? How can we build strong family units?

 Marriage and family under attack

 Dramatic shifts in the culture and in the definitions of marriage and family have impacted many people today.
 It wasn’t that long ago that marriage was widely appreciated as an institution uniting a man and a woman as a team to share the task of raising children.
-Bringing children into the world and teaching, protecting and providing for them was seen as the primary tasks of parents.
+Bringing children into the world and teaching, protecting and providing for them were seen as the primary tasks of parents.

-The impact on children is equally dramatic.
+The impact on children has been dramatic.
 The New York Times article continued, “W. Bradford Wilcox, the director of the National Marriage Project at the University of Virginia, argues that the retreat from marriage is bad for society because it means less security for children.
 ‘It’s troubling because those kids are much more likely to be exposed to instability, complex family relations and poverty,’ he said” (“Married Couples Are No Longer a Majority, Census Finds,” May 26, 2011).

 The shift away from nuclear families corresponds directly with attitudes among young adults, less than half of whom today believe it is wrong to have a child outside of marriage.